System Recommendations

 Memory (RAM)

 Loading and playing cues uses memory, so the more audio or video that needs to be loaded at any given moment, the higher the memory requirement will be.
-4 GB should be considered the minimum for even the simplest of shows, and 8 GB should be considered the minimum for shows of middling complexity or higher.
+4 GB should be considered the minimum for the simplest of shows, and 8 GB should be considered the minimum for shows of middling complexity or higher.
 As with processing power, more complex shows can benefit from (and may require) more memory.
 QLab is able to address as much memory as your Mac provides.

 Storage (disk space)